 NHS Digital sub-contract Amazon Web Services (AWS) to store your patient data.
 We have been informed that the data will always remain in the UK and will be fully encrypted both in transit and at rest.
 We have further been advised that AWS offers the very highest levels of security and support.
-The Practice does not have any influence over how the data is stored as this is decided centrally by NHS Digital.
+The Practice does not have any influence over how the data is stored, as this is decided centrally by NHS Digital.

-8 Other people who we provide your Information to
+Other people who we provide your Information to

-- A. Commissioners

-- B. Integrated Care Board (ICB)

-- C. Local authorities

-- D. Community health services

-- E. For the purposes of complying with the law e.g., Police, Solicitors, Insurance Companies.

-- F. Anyone you have given your consent to, to view or receive your record, or part of your record.

-- G. Extended Access We provide extended access services to our patients which means you can access medical services outside of our normal working hours we have very robust data sharing agreements and other clear arrangements in

-place to ensure your data is always protected and used for those purposes only.

-- H. Data Extraction by the Clinical Commissioning Group the clinical commissioning group at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
-This information only refers to you by way of a code, that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the clinical commissioning group from EVER identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this. - I. Severnside Integrated Urgent Care Service incorporates NHS111, this is an Out of hours service for GP Practices this service ensures that you receive the right level of care for your condition. - J. CQC- Care Quality Commission Regulate and inspect health and social care services across the UK.
+- A. Commissioners - B. Integrated Care Board (ICB) - C. Local authorities - D. Community health services - E. For the purposes of complying with the law e.g., Police, Solicitors, Insurance Companies - F. Anyone you have given your consent to view or receive your record or part of your record - G. Extended Access We provide extended access services to our patients which means you can access medical services outside of our normal working hours we have very robust data sharing agreements and other clear arrangements in place to ensure your data is always protected and used for those purposes only - H. Data Extraction by the ICB (Integrated Care Board) the ICB at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
+This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
+This, therefore, protects you from anyone who may have access to this information at the ICB from EVER identifying you as a result of seeing the medical information, and we will never give them the information that would enable them to do this - I. ICB incorporates NHS111, this is an Out of hours service for GP Practices this service ensures that you receive the right level of care for your condition - J. CQC- Care Quality Commission Regulate and inspect health and social care services across the UK

-9 Other NHS Organisations
+Other NHS Organisations